vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

   ssh-copy-id -i ~/.ssh/id_rsa.pub <B_user>@<B_IP>
   ```

-  In the same way, complete the SSH password-free configurations so that the user in the machine A can log directly into the machine B-2, B-3, etc. and all machines within the NebulaGraph Analytics cluster can connect directly to each other without passwords.
+  In the same way, complete the SSH password-free configurations so that the user in machine A can log directly into machines B-2, B-3, etc. and all machines within the NebulaGraph Analytics cluster can connect directly to each other without passwords.

 2. Run `eval $(ssh-agent)` on the Dag Controller machine to start the ssh-agent, then run `ssh-add ~/.ssh/id_rsa` to give the private key to the ssh-agent to manage.